quickhatch/quickhatch-autotools/README.md

-# quickhatch-m4
+# quickhatch-autotools

-Custom Autoconf macros from Quickhatch
+Autoconf macros and auxiliary build tools for use with the [GNU Autotools][6].

 ## Macro List